 If you don’t have the time, money, or stamina to own a dog full-time, there are still ways you can experience the health benefits of being around dogs.
 Even short periods spent with a dog can benefit both you and the animal.

 You can ask to walk a neighbor’s dog, for example, or volunteer at an animal shelter.
 Most animal shelters or rescue groups welcome volunteers to help care for homeless pets or assist at adoption events.
 You’ll not only be helping yourself, but also helping to socialize and exercise the dogs, making them more adoptable.

 Some animal shelters and rescue groups offer pet “rental” programs.
-Dogs that are available for adoption can be rented out for walks or play dates, or you can foster an animal temporarily until a permanent home can be found for him, or to decide if the dog is right for you.
+Dogs that are available for adoption can be rented out for walks or play dates.
+You can also foster an animal temporarily until a permanent home is found for him, or to decide if the dog is right for you.

 A variety of different organizations offer specially trained therapy dogs and cats to visit children’s hospitals, assisted living facilities, nursing homes, hospice programs, shelters, and schools.
 During these visits, people are invited to pet and stroke the animals, which can improve mood and reduce stress and anxiety.Last updated or reviewed on April 25, 2023